Ayush0Chaudhary/Radhakrishnan_Bhawan_Task1/README.md

 Plane - XY, YZ and ZX are available as mentione in PS

-Export as image - Exports the image and generates coordinate.txt file containing information about the coordinates of the drone.

-                  Screen size is also mentioned as coordinates of drone can vary from screen size which can be normalized.
+Export as image - Exports the image and generates coordinate.txt file containing information about the coordinates of the drone.<br>Screen size is also mentioned as coordinates of drone can vary from screen size which can be normalized.

 Tools - Various drawing tools have been provided to draw shapes as well as insert button is provided to upload other image.